yumozi/llm-gm/migrations/README.md

 ## Notes

 - All tables use UUID primary keys
-- Embeddings use vector(1536) for pgvector
+- Embeddings use vector(1536) for vector
 - Locations use ltree for hierarchical paths
 - RLS policies should be configured separately for multi-tenant access control